 This is exactly where an assessment pays off.
 A structured look at your Best Seat and your Next-Hire profile costs a small three-figure sum.
 Against it stands a five-figure risk you take on every time you hire without that clarity.
 That's not a hard calculation.

-A bad hire costs an agency with five to thirty employees roughly 20,000 to 50,000 euros depending on the role, once you add recruiting, onboarding, lost project time and the founder's tied-up time.
-The largest item is never the salary, but the productivity loss until the wrong person even delivers.
+A bad hire costs an agency of 5 to 30 people roughly 20,000 to 50,000 euros depending on the role.
+That is our own calculation from hiring costs, ramp-up time, lost project time and the founder's tied-up hours, not a figure from a single study.
+The largest item is never the salary, but the time you pay for and get nothing back from.

 FAQ